 My writing covers topics including fashion (particularly sustainability), feminism, family, culture, literature, mental health and body image.
 I am currently junior editor of Violet magazine.

 I won the Vogue Talent Contest for young writers in 2011 at age 16, and have since contributed several articles to British Vogue and one to Vogue.co.uk.
 My writing has been published on websites including The Guardian, Vagenda and Eco-Age as well as in other print magazines such as Teen Tatler, Lionheart and Apartamento.
-In the past I contributed to both The Oxfam Blog and All Walks Beyond the Catwalk (all links at the bottom of the page).
+I have contributed to both The Oxfam Blog and All Walks Beyond the Catwalk (all links at the bottom of the page).
 I am happy to write to commission on a wide variety of subjects.
-Please email email@example.com if interested.
+Please email firstname.lastname@example.org if interested.

 In 2013 I was named as one of the 'h.Club 100' (in association with Guardian Culture Professionals Network) most innovative and influential people in the creative industries, in the Publishing and Writing category.

 I am represented by Diana Beaumont at the Rupert Heath Literary Agency.